 Monk: A man who has taken vows and joined a religious community.

 Hermits and Monks

-Long before monasteries existed individuals chose a life of solitude where God could be worshipped in a place of quietness far away from a world full of cruelty, anarchy and selfishness.
-These people were known as hermits and they lived far away from society in caves with no comforts at all.
+In the Middle East, long before monasteries existed individuals chose a life of solitude where God could be worshipped in a place of quietness far away from a world full of cruelty, anarchy and selfishness.
+These people were known as hermits or monks and they lived far away from society in caves with no comforts at all.
 Hermits have existed in all faiths of religion including Pagan, Jew, Buddhist, Moslem and Christianity.
-Some hermits were joined by small groups of followers who listened to their preaching.
-It could have been these bands of people who first developed the idea of a monastery.
-Little is known of these groups of people in the centuries before and during the Dark Ages but they did produce from their numbers many people who were to become saints.
-St. Colomba, St. Chad, St. Patrick and St. Cuthbert are to name a few.
-St. Columba arrived in Scotland from Ireland and brought Christianity with him.
-He founded a monastery at Iona.
-The monasteries of this time consisting of just simple huts.
+Some hermits were joined by small groups of followers who listened to their preaching and the ideals of living in small groups supporting each others spiritual needs spread slowly from the East to the West.

 British monasteries were famous across Europe especially the monastery at Whitby which was run by a woman called St. Hilda.
 She died in the year 680.